Life Cycle Management: from product portfolio to market strategy

 The BCG Matrix

-I then come to the following life cycle management strategies:
+We then can formulate the following life cycle management strategies:

-By combining the Ansoff model, BCG model, Horizons model and the 4 x 4 innovation matrix, we can refine possible life cycle management strategies.
-This refinement includes a classification based on the following variables
+By combining the Ansoff model, BCG model, Horizons model and the 4 x 4 innovation matrix, we can define possible life cycle management strategies.
+This includes a classification based on the following variables

 - Product development (type of innovation)